esau91/AWS_Cloud_Practitioner_Essentials/README.md

   **Lambda allows 1 million free requests and up to 3.2 million seconds of compute time per month.**

 - AWS Billing Dashboard
-  - Compare current month-to-date balance with previous month, and get a forcast of the next month based on current cost.
+  - Compare current month-to-date balance with previous month, and get a forecast of the next month based on current cost.
-  - View month-to-date expense by service.
+  - View month-to-date expenses by service.
-  - View free tier usage by servcice.
+  - View free tier usage by service.
   - View free tier usage by service.
   - Access cost explorer and create budgets.
   - Purchase and manage saving plans.

 - Consolidate Billing
   - Simplifies billing process.
-  - Share savings accross accounts.
+  - Share savings across accounts.
   - Free feature.

   **Default maximum number of accounts allowed for an organization is 4.**